ibm-cloud-docs/text-to-speech-data/voices.md

 Both the HTTP `GET` and `POST /v1/synthesize` methods, as well as the WebSocket `/v1/synthesize` method, accept an optional `voice` query parameter to specify the voice for the synthesized audio.
 For more information, see [The HTTP interface](/docs/text-to-speech-data?topic=text-to-speech-data-usingHTTP) and [The WebSocket interface](/docs/text-to-speech-data?topic=text-to-speech-data-usingWebSocket).

 The service bases its understanding of the language for the input text on the specified voice.
 Be sure to specify a voice that matches the language of the input text.
-For example, if you specify the French voice (`fr-FR_ReneeV3Voice`), the service assumes that the input text is written in French.
+For example, if you specify the French voice, `fr-FR_ReneeV3Voice`, the service expects to receive input text that is written in French.
 If you pass text that is not written in the language of the voice (for example, English text for the French voice), the service might not produce meaningful results.

 ## Listing all available voices
 {: #listVoices}